Civil Engineering BEng (Hons)

 The Faculty has a specialist employability team.
 It provides friendly and high-quality careers and recruitment guidance, including advice and sessions on job-seeking skills such as CV preparation, application forms and interview techniques.
 Specific advice is also available for international students about the UK job market and employers' expectations and requirements.

-The team runs employer events throughout the year, including job fairs, key speakers from industry and interviews on campus.
-These events give you the opportunity to hear from, and network with, employers in an informal setting.
+The team runs employer events throughout the year.
+These include job fairs, key speakers from industry and interviews on campus.
+The events give you the opportunity to hear from, and network with, employers in an informal setting.

 Employability preparation at Kingston University

-In addition to building expertise in your own discipline, our courses will also help you to develop key transferable skills that you'll need for professional life or further study once you graduate.
+In addition to building expertise in your own discipline, our courses will also help you develop key transferable skills that you'll need for professional life or further study once you graduate.

-As well as a range of careers and employability activities at Kingston, we also offer you the chance to apply and develop your skills in live contexts as an integral part of your course.
+As well as a range of careers and employability activities at Kingston, we offer you the chance to apply and develop your skills in live contexts as an integral part of your course.

 Opportunities include:

-• placements;
+• placements

-• working or studying abroad;
+• working or studying abroad

-• volunteering;
+• volunteering

-• peer mentoring roles; and
+• peer mentoring roles

 • internship opportunities within and outside the University.